openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-08-07-wordpress-off-contents-fresh-install.md

 Settings > Reading > Search engine visibility > tick "Discourage search engine from indexing this site"<br>
 Settings > Permalinks > Permalink structure > chose 'Post name'

+Later on we also added a basic auth on reverse proxy with off:off just in case.